*Updated 12/24 to include Polaroid Lovers

 2011’s Follow Me Down finds Jarosz largely repeating the formula of her debut.
 The album leans heavily on stripped-down arrangements and features a healthy dose of instrumentals and covers alongside a handful of originals.
 The disparate mix of rock-tinged singles (“Run Away,” “Come Around”), haunting ballads (“My Muse,” a cover of Radiohead’s “The Tourist”), and good ‘ol fashioned bluegrass workouts (“Annabelle Lee,” “Old Smitty”) results in an album feels a bit all over the place, especially when compared to her debut.

-Still, from the song-writing and lyrics to the playing and production, Follow Me Down highlights some pretty massive growth on all fronts for Jarosz.
+Still, from the song-writing and lyrics to the playing and production, Follow Me Down also features some pretty massive growth on all fronts.
 The lone criticism to be waged here is the front-loaded track listing, a momentum-killing decision that relegates a pair of instrumentals and ballads to the album’s back half.
-That all said, for all of Jarosz’s artistic growth on Follow Me Down, the best was still to come.
+Good stuff, but the best was still to come.

 The Book of Right On (Highlights):